-Canned beans are still very good for you though, so don’t feel badly about using them.
-Just take a few moments to prep them properly.
+Canned beans are very good for you though, so don’t feel badly if they are your choice.

+There are nutrients and flavor in the bean juices.
 If you can, get organic canned beans.
-Organic is not a nutritional improvement, but we do hope that because they are organically farmed that there will be fewer non-food chemicals in the can.
+Organic is not a nutritional or flavor improvement, but we do hope that because they are organically farmed that there will be fewer non-food chemicals in the can.

 The current concern about canned beans is that the plastic linings used in the cans contain BPA (just like the plastic water bottles) and that the amount is particularly high in canned beans (it’s also in canned tomatoes and other things as well).

-The plastic lining serves a good purpose though, one that makes the transfer to BPA free difficult.
+The plastic lining serves a purpose though, one that makes convincing some corporations to make the transfer to BPA free rather difficult.
 That lining helps prevents rust – from the inside out.
 Everything I have read so far indicates that you can remove or reduce BPA through thorough rinsing.
-If you are concerned about BPA, there are brands to look for.
+If you are concerned about BPA, there are brands (as of this writing) to look for.

 BPA free Cans: